ahatting/QUPET/readme.md

 ﻿## KEMBIT User Properties Export Tool (KUPET)

-_The KEMBIT User Properties Export Tool (KUPET) allows you to easily export user or mailbox properties from Active Directory or Office 365._
+_The KEMBIT User Properties Export Tool (KUPET) allows you to easily export user properties from Active Directory or mailbox data in Office 365.
+You can also directly pipe the discovered AD users towards Office 365 with just 1 click!_

 For the best experience you will need:
 - Windows PowerShell version 2 or higher